TrainWeb.org Facebook Page

-We are still rolling along to Keystone.
+We were still rolling along to Keystone.

-Narrow gauge wye at Oblivion.
+The narrow gauge wye at Oblivion.
 While the original railroad was standard gauge, a third rail was added at the start of this tourist train and Oblivion was the eastern destination from Hill City in those days.

 There are plenty of curves on this railroad.